 Turns out there are characteristics that separate people who are (and are not) committed.

-- focuses on what’s important – including pivoting when it’s required
+- focus on what’s important – including pivoting when it’s required

-- acquires new skills and solutions while remaining accountable
+- acquire new skills and solutions while remaining accountable

-- excels when you join a community (surround yourself with like-minded people who expect your success)
+- excel when you join a community (surround yourself with like-minded people who expect your success)